 This will also give me somewhere to escape if I get overwhelmed with his family.
 He has a large, loud, multigenerational family and I know enough about myself to know that the noise could be hard to deal with.
 Having my own car gives me a place to go - either to just sit in the car for a while or to head back early to the hotel if needed... without inconveniencing anyone.

 Staying at a hotel gives me even more of a chance to breathe.
-I don't have to have "guest behavior" every minute if I have a space I can relax in.
+I don't have to have "guest behavior" every minute if I have a space where I can relax.
 Even though I know the family is sincere when they say that it's not a bother to stay with them, I'll still feel that I am intruding.
 Until I get to the point in my recovery that I truly accept that I'm not always in someone's way, this is a great way to deal with those feelings within myself.

 There's a part of me that is concerned about the financial aspect of staying at a hotel.
 Yes, we are saving money by not flying, but gas adds up so it's not that much cheaper (especially considering flights are inexpensive right now).
 I wrestled with that at first but finally realized that my mental health was worth it...
 I am worth it.

 In addition, there's the ankle injury I had earlier this summer.
 I recently got to the place where I could walk on it without a lot of pain but not for long periods of time.
 My boyfriend's family has already expressed an interest in taking us to some attractions that involve a great deal of walking.